nekorubu/Signal-You/README.md

 # Signal Android

-Signal is a simple, powerful, and secure messenger.
+Signal is a messaging app for simple private communication with friends.

-Signal uses your phone's data connection (WiFi/3G/4G/5G) to communicate securely.
-Millions of people use Signal every day for free and instantaneous communication anywhere in the world.
-Send and receive high-fidelity messages, participate in HD voice/video calls, and explore a growing set of new features that help you stay connected.
-Signal’s advanced privacy-preserving technology is always enabled, so you can focus on sharing the moments that matter with the people who matter to you.
+Signal uses your phone's data connection (WiFi/3G/4G) to communicate securely, optionally supports plain SMS/MMS to function as a unified messenger, and can also encrypt the stored messages on your phone.

-Currently available on the Play Store and [signal.org](https://signal.org/android/apk/).
+Currently available on the Play store and [signal.org](https://signal.org/android/apk/).

 <a href='https://play.google.com/store/apps/details?id=org.thoughtcrime.securesms&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height='80px'/></a>